usaid-cs/yesterday-i-learned/random.md

 1. Samsung comprises of 17% of its nation's GDP and they are absolute rulers.
 Samsung employees have to live in company built high-rise buildings within a boundary.
 You'd think free housing is awesome right?
 Wrong.
 Since you live in a company monitored neighbourhood and go to work pretty much next door.
 You have to apply for permission to leave.
 An employee killed herself a couple years ago because she wasn't allowed to leave and hadn't seen her parents for years.
 1. Given the high quality and low overall cost of [YKK zippers][slate], clothing companies use that brand because it is among the last things they choose to skimp out.
 1. [Chorioactis][wikipedia 52] is a genus of fungus that is bizzarely found only in Texas and Japan.
-1. The smallest muscle in your body, found in the middle ear, dampens the sound of your own voice when you speak.
-Recordings of your voice sound odd because the stapedius muscle isn't functioning then.
-(Also: bone vibrations)
 1. [RF chokes][google 2] are rings of (sometimes magnets, sometimes other metals) around a cable that dampens high frequency radiation, allowing the cable to carry actual signals with less noise.
 1. The original Jurassic park scene with the T-Rex occurred while raining because [it was much easier at the time to CG shiny objects than matte objects][reddit 19].
 1. Both God and Devil are each one letter away from their respective descriptor.